kajetansw/kajetan-dev-blog/content/posts/2019/08/how-i-started-learning-functional-programming/index.md

 ## The Beginning

 My first meaningful encounter with FP was during local [Wrocław TypeScript meetup](https://github.com/WrocTypeScript/past-events/blob/master/2019-03-27.md).
 There I got to hear [Józef Flakus](https://twitter.com/jozflakus) telling us about core concepts of the FP.
-We then got to the concept of FRP and how it is used in MarbleJS, the framework for creating server-side apps.
+We then got to the concept of FRP (Functional-Reactive Programming) and how it is used in [MarbleJS](https://docs.marblejs.com/), the framework for creating server-side apps.
 In fact, Józef is the creator of this framework.
 It was really cool to hear his point of view.
 Those concepts were entirely new to me, because (as it turned out) I had 100% imperative programming mindset.

-The second talk that day was authored by [Tomasz Ducin](https://twitter.com/tomasz_ducin?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
+The second talk that day was authored by [Tomasz Ducin](https://twitter.com/tomasz_ducin).
 He showed us how we can implement functional composition in TypeScript.
-It was a brilliant live coding session but… I had no idea what he was talking about 😉 I was examining code created by Tomasz for the entire next day until I fully understood what was going on.
+It was a brilliant live coding session but… I had no idea what was going on 😉 (As it turned out I was lacking in knowledge of not only FP concepts, but also advanced types in TypeScript.)
+I was examining code created by Tomasz next day until I fully understood what was going on.

 But those talks did it for me.
 Something clicked and I started diving into FP world step by step for the next couple of months.